eslawski/react-iiif-viewer/README.md

 # React IIIF Viewer

-A React component library for displaying high resolution images with deep zooming capabilities on mobile and desktop.
+A React component library built on [OpenSeadragon](https://openseadragon.github.io/) for displaying high resolution images with deep zooming capabilities on mobile and desktop.

 Demo